Clinton Solomon

-Clinton Solomon (born October 21, 1983) is an American football wide receiver for the Texas Revolution of Champions Indoor Football (CIF).
+Clinton Solomon (born October 21, 1983) is an American former football wide receiver.
+Who last played for the Texas Revolution of Champions Indoor Football (CIF).
 He played college football at the University of Iowa.
+He is currently the head coach of the ICT Regulators of the Arena Football League (AFL).

 College career

 Solomon signed to play football for the Iowa Hawkeyes on February 1, 2002.
 After playing as a freshman, Solomon left Iowa due to his poor grades, and attended Iowa Central Community College during the 2003 school year, where he played for the Tritons.
 After the school year, Solomon returned to the Hawkeyes.
 Solomon returned to Iowa with a terrific junior season, earning 2nd Team All-Big Ten Conference honors.

 Professional career

 NFL

-After going undrafted in the 2006 NFL Draft, Solomon signed as an undrafted free agent with the St. Louis Rams.
+After going undrafted in the 2006 NFL draft, Solomon signed as an undrafted free agent with the St. Louis Rams.
 He was released on September 1, 2006.
 Solomon signed with the Tennessee Titans during the 2007 offseason, but was waived on July 25, 2007.
 Solomon signed with the Chicago Bears later in September, 2007.